MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-27-Airworthiness-Standards-Normal-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFReae8ca94d150d40-General/section-27.1305.md

 (m) Means to indicate to the flightcrew the failure of any fuel pump installed to show compliance with § 27.955.

-(n) A gas temperature indicator for each turbine engine.
+(n) A means to indicate the gas temperature for each turbine engine.

-(o) Means to enable the pilot to determine the torque of each turboshaft engine, if a torque limitation is established for that engine under § 27.1521(e).
+(o) A means to enable the pilot to determine the torque of each turbine engine, if a torque limitation is established for that engine under § 27.1521(e).

 (p) For each turbine engine, an indicator to indicate the functioning of the powerplant ice protection system.